 Mountains

 There was one specific mountain that had a huge A on it.
 I asked my mom what it was for and she said it was an A for Aggies.
-My young mind always thought Aggies was the name of a supermarket.
+My young mind always thought the A on the mountain was for the supermarket in town which was called Aggies.
+I never made the correct connection until I was an adult.
 In reality it was named after the Colorado State University Aggie Ram which was adopted by the school in 1959.
-My dad was attending the school to get his PhD in Electrical Engineering.

 I have fond memories of the five of us traveling to the top of the mountain by car and in shorts and tee-shirts having snowball fights with my brother and sister.
 My mom could dish it out too.